Nowadays, people still live inside the windmills to maneuver the sails in the wind!

 De Fabriek

 A newly opened visitor center (2019) displays a film that takes you on a quick journey through the history of Kinderdijk.
-Additionally, have a look at the rooftop for a view over the area and it is possible to have a rest at the seats, have a coffee in the restaurant, and visit the toilet if needed.
+Additionally, have a look at the rooftop for a view of the area.
+It’s also possible to have a rest at the seats, have a coffee in the restaurant, and visit the toilet if needed.

-Most people choose to use the boat and/or visit the inside of the mills and therefore a ticket is required.
-A ticket of 11,50 EUR includes a boat ticket and an audio tour via the Kinderdijk app.
+Most people choose to use the boat and/or visit the inside of the mills and, therefore, require a ticket.
+A ticket costs 11,50 EUR and includes a boat ticket and an audio tour via the Kinderdijk app.
 This is possible from 9 AM to 5:30 PM.
 (Book your tickets here)

 How to get to Kinderdijk